16 Top Philadelphia Landmarks to Visit

 Carpenters’ Hall

 In 1774, Carpenters’ Hall was the home of the First Continental Congress where delegates from the colonies voted to take a stand against the King of England.
 Patrick Henry and other passionate patriots gathered here to debate the future of the colonies and the path to independence.
-The delegates’ chairs and the original banner from the 1788 Constitutional parade are still displayed, and there are rotating exhibits.
+The delegates’ chairs and the original banner from the 1788 Constitutional parade are still displayed.

 City Hall